basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ```

 **Note**: Usernames _cannot_ be changed using the `alter-user`
   command.
-If you attempt to do so by running, for example,
+If you attempt to do so by running `alter-user riakuser
-  `alter-user riakuser username=other-name`, then this will add
+  username=other-name`, for example, this will add the
-  the `{"username","other-name"}` tuple to `riakuser`'s options.
+  `{"username","other-name"}` tuple to `riakuser`'s options.

 ### Managing Groups for a User